SopiMlab/magenta/README.md

 ([Original readme](README-original.md))

-This is a fork of [Magenta](https://github.com/tensorflow/magenta) with some minor modifications for SOPI use:
+This is a fork of [Magenta](https://github.com/tensorflow/magenta) with some modifications for SOPI use.

-- Better progress reporting in nsynth_generate